 Here is a description of the short-term solution.
-Prior to calling CreateLO, the following DataBlade API call will set the fields of LO_spec to the column-level storage characteristics of column dolmdolm1.testdata, which is the CLOB column:
+Before calling CreateLO, the following DataBlade API call sets the fields of LO\spec to the column-level storage characteristics of column dolmdolm1.testdata, which is the CLOB column:

+'''

 res = mi_lo_colinfo_by_name(miconn,

-(const char )"dolmdolm1.testdata", L0_spec);
+(const char )"dolmdolm1.testdata",

+LO spec);

+'''

 Among the attributes for column testdata is the sbspace location specified by the PUT clause when table dolmdolm1 is created.
-The smart large object location attribute will be used by CreateLO (which calls DataBlade API function mi_lo_create) when it creates the smart large object.
+The smart large object location attribute is used by CreateLO (which calls DataBlade API function mi\lo\create()) when it creates the smart large object.